Link: https://leetcode.com/problems/maximize-score-of-numbers-in-ranges/

 if we choose a score of 6, we can see that in the best case we choose 0 as the first integer, and then we must choose 6 as the next integer (0+6).
 We can see that by doing so we have skipped over the range (3, 5)! so this is an invalid score.

 It’s very tricky to recognize this as a binary search problem but the key intuition is that chosen integers will be at least x apart, but can be more than x apart if the intervals are not overlapping.
-If the integers are more than x apart, this makes no difference to the result because we are after the minimum score.
-Or in other words, you will have two intervals with a local score that is greater than x; this does not matter because we constrain x to a lower bound.
+If the integers are more than x apart, this makes no difference to the result because we are after the minimum absolute difference.
+Or in other words, you will have two intervals with a difference that is greater than x; this does not matter because we constrain x to a lower bound.

 This makes sense because if we use x directly to jump to the next interval, this ensures that the abs(chosen1-chosen2) is the minimum for the entire set of integers chosen (assuming the ranges are in sorted order).